Rhea Seehorn: Career

-In 2022, Seehorn made her television directorial debut with the fourth episode of Better Call Sauls final season ("Hit and Run").
-That same year she began appearing in the AMC web series Cooper's Bar which earned her an additional Emmy nomination for Outstanding Actress in a Short Form Comedy or Drama Series.
+In 2021, Seehorn starred in the horror-thriller film Things Heard & Seen.
+In 2022, she made her television directorial debut with the fourth episode of Better Call Sauls final season ("Hit and Run").
+That same year, she began appearing in the AMC web series Cooper's Bar, which earned her an additional Emmy nomination for Outstanding Actress in a Short Form Comedy or Drama Series.